 There’s still no substitute for keeping your eyes on the road, but auto braking can at least mitigate the consequences of a momentary lapse.
 Auto braking systems use sensors capable of detecting obstacles hundreds of feet ahead of a speeding vehicle.
 When a potentially dangerous impediment is detected, the system triggers the vehicle’s brakes to activate, hopefully stopping the vehicle short (or at least reducing the impact speed).

 Checking your blind spot (should) be reflexive, but it’s not always practiced (or practical).
 Blindspot warning systems activate when drivers try to turn into occupied lanes, reducing the risk of one of the most common causes of high-speed, multi-vehicle accidents.

 3. Forward Collision Warning

-It’s not quite as effective as auto braking, but forward collision warning has a similar effect — alerting drivers that there’s a potentially dangerous obstacle ahead, and hopefully prompting them to take action before impact.
-Forward collision warning systems are especially useful in low-visibility condition, when visual confirmation of an approaching obstacle often comes too late.
+It’s not quite as effective as auto-braking.
+Still, forward collision warning has a similar effect — alerting drivers that there’s a potentially dangerous obstacle ahead and hopefully prompting them to take action before impact.
+Forward collision warning systems benefit low-visibility conditions when visual confirmation of an approaching obstacle often comes too late.